thatmartinlau/FoodSaver/Progress Reports/Sixtine_Lyonnet.md

 - Diana: discussed the problem she was facing and told her Esma would be better equipped to answer her.

 11/01/2024
 I coded the new Recipe class and added the necessary functions.
-I added a is_username function to the User class as Fanny has asked me.
+I added a is_username function to the User class as Fanny has asked me and discusses with Adam what he had to do to allow me to implement it.

+15/01/2024

+18/01/2024
+I adapted and added the functions Anahi wrote on the front.cpp file to the different class files.
+I changed the enum per Fanny's request and informed Oscar of the changes he had to implement for the server as a result.
+I also started working on the presentation.

+22/01/2024
+I debugged a problem resulting from the update of the server.